 That being said, prioritize the well-being of your child!
 Sometimes prioritizing your child will mean consistent sleep training and maintaining their sleep schedule.
 In the times when a child is sick, the priority is for them to get better, even if the sleep training is disrupted.

-As you will see, it won’t be that difficult to get your child back on track and to establish a regular sleep schedule again.
+As you will see, it won’t be that difficult to get your child back on track and establish a regular sleep schedule again.
 One more thing is to take care of yourself too!
 It can be tiring and stressful to take care of a sick child, so try to take some time for yourself too.
 Happy mama, happy child!

 Key Takeaways on Letting Sick Babies Sleep

 It’s hard when your little one just wants to sleep.
 But when they’re sick?
 They need that extra rest.
 It’s like if you got sick – you’d probably want a nap, too.
 That extra rest will help you recover faster.
-So let a sick baby sleep.
+So let sick baby sleep.

 As long as they’re wake-up-able, eating and drinking enough to keep peeing, and a quieter version of themselves, then the nurse in me doesn’t worry too much.
 But always listen to your gut instincts, because you know your child better than I do.
 So if your instinct says to get help, please seek help.

-With my kids, they definitely need more rest when they’re ill – and that’s been true ever since they were babies.
+My kids, definitely need more rest when they’re ill – and that’s been true ever since they were babies.
 My kids generally slept anywhere from an extra 30 minutes per day to a whopping extra 4 hours per day.
 It’s varied from one illness to another – and from one child to another.
 I haven’t found a rhyme or reason to it so far, but I’ll keep looking. 🙂

 In any case, sicknesses happen.
 Seek help when you need it or something feels off.
 And make sure you create a healthy sleeping environment so your family can get feeling better faster – and get back on the road to sleeping well, too.